 Glasses or Contacts Wearers

-Individuals who use any sort of corrective lenses should get an annual check up by their eye doctor to ensure that their prescription has not changed, and that their lenses are functioning appropriately.
-As we age, our eyesight tend to worsen, and having inappropriate or ineffective corrective lenses will only make matters worse.
+Individuals who use any sort of corrective lenses should get an annual checkup by their eye doctor to ensure that their prescription has not changed and that their lenses are functioning appropriately.
+As we age, our eyesight tends to worsen, and having inappropriate or ineffective corrective lenses will only make matters worse.
 Visiting Perrysburg Eye Care at least once a year will keep you and your eyewear up to date so you can continue to enjoy clear eyesight.

 Anyone with Eye Disease History